-- 1. Select an entry in the Categories list to view category information or to change the action associated with the selected category. - 2.
-Before making changes to the action applied to a category, use the details section (to the right of the Categories list) to review any special attributes associated with the category. - To list recategorized URLs assigned to the category, if any, click See custom URLs in this category.
-See Reclassifying specific URLs, page 251.
+2. Before making changes to the action applied to a category, use the details section (to the right of the Categories list) to review any special attributes associated with the category.

-- To list keywords assigned to the category, click See keywords in this category.
-See Keyword-based policy enforcement, page 248. - To list regular expressions used to define custom URLs or keywords for the category, click See regular expressions in this category. - 3.
+- To list recategorized URLs assigned to the category, if any, click See custom URLs in this category.
+See Reclassifying specific URLs, page 255. - To list keywords assigned to the category, click See keywords in this category.
+See Keyword-based policy enforcement, page 253. - To list regular expressions used to define custom URLs or keywords for the category, click See regular expressions in this category. - 3.
 Use the buttons to the right of the category list to change the action applied to the selected category.
-For more information about the available actions, see Actions, page 40. - Delegated administrators cannot change the action assigned to categories that have been locked by a Super Administrator. - 4.
-Use the check boxes to the right of the Categories list to apply advanced actions to the selected category: - To change the way that keywords are used for assigning requests to the selected category, mark or clear Block keywords.
-Keyword-based policy enforcement, page 248 - To determine whether users can access certain types of files from sites in the selected category, mark or clear Block file types.
-See Managing traffic based on file type, page 263.
+For more information about the available actions, see Actions, page 40.

+Delegated administrators cannot change the action assigned to categories that have been locked by a Super Administrator.

+- 4. Use the check boxes to the right of the Categories list to apply advanced actions to the selected category: - To change the way that keywords are used for assigning requests to the selected category, mark or clear Block keywords.
+Keyword-based policy enforcement, page 253